-“Black Lives Matter” does not mean “Only Black Lives Matter.”
-Nobody is saying or implying this.
+When people say “Black Lives Matter” it does not mean that “Only Black Lives Matter.”
+Such an interpretation is grossly misleading, creating a scarecrow argument in order to discredit the issue.
+Nobody, typically, is saying or implying this.

 Of course, all lives matter indeed.
 Who would disagree with that!
 Nobody calling for Black lives to matter (or, with regards to other movements, Native lives, or Latinx lives, Asian lives, LGBTQ lives, even Blue lives) excludes the call to respect and protect the lives of every single human being.
 But we need to focus on Black lives for a good reason.